 There are two cohorts per year: spring and fall.

 What is the course structure like?

-Fellows will participate in approximately 24 virtual class sessions (utilizing Zoom) which are scheduled on Thursdays and Fridays from 9:00 am to 12:00 pm.
-They will also attend a minimum of four Leadership Conversations, which are scheduled once per month on Mondays from 6:00 pm to 8:00 pm.
+Fellows will participate in approximately 10 class sessions scheduled on Fridays from 9:00 am to 4:00 pm.
+They will also attend a minimum of four Leadership Conversations, which are scheduled bimonthly on Mondays from 6:00 pm to 8:00 pm.
 The sessions will be taught by distinguished faculty from the Austin W. Marxe School of Public and International Affairs as well as other experienced practitioners.